xuanxuanchen99/orca2-presentation-DS5690/README.md

 ### Focus on Reasoning, Not Dialogue:

-Unlike chat models, Orca 2 is not optimized for chit-chat.
-It is trained purely to think.
+Unlike chat models, Orca 2 is not optimized for chat.
+It is trained to think.

 ## Training Process with Pseudocode